1. Subway Groping | Arrest Based on a Metro Transit Incident

 Once the client satisfied all conditions, prosecutors formally declined to file charges.
 Because diversion is not a conviction, the client avoided a criminal record, employment consequences, and the social stigma typically associated with subway groping allegations.

-This resolution reflects how early intervention, structured mitigation, and respectful engagement with the victim can significantly alter the trajectory of a D.C. transit related case.
+This resolution reflects how early intervention, structured mitigation, and respectful engagement with the victim can significantly alter the trajectory of a D.C.
+Transit related case.

 27 Nov, 2025